bowtieworks/cloud-init-gen/README.md

 This will generate a new cloud-init file in the same directory, as well as pass the new file contents to stdout.

 ## Misc
-Slack Taylor if you have questions
+Reach out to support@bowtie.works if you have any questions or need any assistance.